Motorcycle Accident Lawyers in Pennsylvania

 - Although turn signals are not required, motorcycle equipment must include two mirrors (right and left) for motorcycles built after April 1, 1977; a muffler is required to comply with Pennsylvania's speed-based noise scale up to a maximum sound limit of 88 decibels

-- Although there is no age restriction on passengers, a passenger seat and passenger footrests are necessary if passengers are carried
+- There is no age restriction on passengers; however, a passenger seat and passenger footrests are necessary if passengers are carried

-- Handlebar height is unregulated by Pennsylvania, unlike many other states
+- Handlebar height is unregulated in Pennsylvania, unlike many other states

 - Motorcycle rider safety education is state-funded and available to eligible riders

 - State liability insurance is required with a minimum coverage limits set at 15/30/5

 - Riding motorcycles two abreast is allowed, yet Pennsylvania outlaws the risky practice of "lane splitting," where a bike shares a lane with a car or truck, or passes between rows of full-size vehicles

 - Regular motorcycle-safety inspections are mandated in order to encourage compliance with all Pennsylvania motorcycle safety laws

 Even when motorcyclists are careful, accidents can still happen.
 If you or someone you know has suffered an injury in a motorcycle crash anywhere in Pennsylvania, you should contact a motorcycle accident injury attorney immediately.